Anouck96/ReproGen22/Statistics/README.md

+## Statistics

-## This directory contains the code and data needed for the statistics
+This directory contains all the code and data needed for the statistics.
+This is ordered based on the tables in the paper.